-Education for Employment I Grade 12 | 0.5 credit
+Education for Employment Grade 12 | 1 credit

-This course teaches students to make informed career and continuing education choices as they transition from school, gain technical skills, and adapt to the workplace.
-Students are taught ethical behaviors and career research, job acquisition, workplace communication, self-awareness, self-advocacy, customer-service, and life skills.
-Students will study the Virginia Workplace Readiness Skills in depth and take the CTECS Workplace Readiness Skills Assessment.
+This course teaches students to make informed career and continuing education choices as they transition from school, gain technical skills, and adapt to the work-place.
+Students are taught ethical behaviors and career-research, job-acquisition, workplace-communication, selfawareness, self-advocacy, customer-service, and life skills.
+Students will study the Virginia Workplace Readiness Skill in depth and will take the WRS exam.
+Students take the CTECS Workplace Readiness Skills Assessment.